 The new CO2 Act is an example of the political will and the ability to act within our democracy in Switzerland.
 This Act has gone through all the steps in the political process.
 Such a path is arduous and time-consuming.
 However, it ensures that as many voices as possible are heard and that as many actors as possible are reflected in the Act.
 The CO2 Act does not represent a maximum demand, but a compromise that is balanced and certainly not ineffective.

 The project still has to overcome one hurdle: Various interest groups have launched a referendum against the CO2 Act.
 This is also a natural process in our political system.
 Despite the resulting delay in implementation, I expressly welcome this referendum.
 I see this as an opportunity.
-A clear No to the referendum, i.e. a clear Yes to the CO2 Act, would send a strong message: The Swiss want a legally anchored climate policy, and they are open to an ambitious implementation!
+A clear Yes to the CO2 Act would send a strong message: The Swiss want a legally anchored climate policy, and they are open to an ambitious implementation!

 The new CO2 Act proves our ability to act.
 With a clear result in the referendum, the Act finally has the strongest democratic legitimacy.

 Not a question of “right and left” or “up and down”

 Associations such as EconomieSuisse, swisscleantech, SwissMem or the Swiss Building Federation have already spoken out in favor of the Act, as have almost all political parties.
 A broad phalanx of Swiss business leaders - https://co2-gesetz-jetzt.ch/ - has formed in favor of the CO2 Act, as has the Climate Alliance Switzerland and its representatives.